microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 **You are now acting in the role of the customer.**

 1. Click **Get it Now**.
 On the next screen  you can fill it out and subscribe to the subscription you are making.
-1. For Resource group, create a new one named `saas-workshop-purchases`.
+1. For the resource group, create a new one named `saas-workshop-purchases`.
 1. Give your SaaS offer a name.
 Consider `SaaSWorkshop01`.
 1. Click the **Review + subscribe** button at the bottom of the page.
 1. Click the **Subscribe** button at the bottom of the page.

     > Your subscription is being provisioned.
 Once it is complete, you will see a **Configure account now** button on the screen.

 1. Click the **Configure account now** button.
-You are taken to the landing page where you see details about the subscription you are buying.
+You are taken to the landing page where you can see details about the subscription you are buying.
 Note the marketplace purchase token in the query string.

-**Congratulation!** You have finished this lab.
+**Congratulations!** You have finished this lab.

 If you are in a live class setting, please raise your hand in Microsoft Teams to indicate you are done with the lab.